-A WMS becomes a must-have for organizations who want to cut costs, reduce human error and boost accuracy across a multitude of different facets of the business.
+A WMS becomes a must-have for organizations who want to cut costs, reduce human error and boost accuracy across various facets of the business.

-- Support growth within the organization without increasing staff or space needed
+- Supports growth within the organization without increasing staff or square footage

-- Reduce the errors caused by human dependent processes
+- Reduces the errors caused by human-dependent processes

-- Result in faster order turnaround times – same-day shipping & delivery
+- Results in faster order turnaround times – same-day/next-day shipping & delivery

 The Final Word

-The platform itself is packed with value, with key features such as bar code scanning, dynamic forward pick replenishments, cycle counting, lot/batch number with FFO & FEFO, expiration tracking, serial number tracking, kitting, and much more built-in.
+The NetSuite WMS platform itself is packed with value and key features like bar code scanning, dynamic forward picks replenishment, cycle counting, lot/batch number with FFO & FEFO, expiration tracking, serial number tracking, kitting, and much more built-in.